 Todd C. Ognibene, Ph.D., NCSPProgram Coordinator and Primary ContactEmail: Todd.Ognibene@jeffco.k12.co.usPhone: 303-982-6440

 Dr. Ognibene (Dr. O) is excited to serve as coordinator for the Bright MINDS program.
-He received his Ph.D. in child clinical psychology from the University of Denver in 2002 and has been employed as a licensed school psychologist with Jeffco Public Schools since then, the first 10 years at the elementary level and the past nine years at Alameda International.
-He is passionate about helping students overcome challenges related to their academic and social/emotional functioning.
+He received his Ph.D. in Child Clinical Psychology from the University of Denver in 2002 and has been employed as a licensed school psychologist with Jeffco Public Schools since then, the first 10 years at the elementary level and the past 10 years at Alameda International.
+He is passionate about helping students overcome challenges related to their academic and social/emotional functioning, and helped develop the Bright MINDS Program.
 As a licensed clinical psychologist, Dr. O maintains a small private practice specializing in the assessment of dyslexia and related learning disabilities, as well as attentional disorders and executive function skill deficits, among non-Jeffco School students.
 As a member of the Rocky Mountain Branch of the International Dyslexia Association, Dr. O enjoys keeping abreast of new advances in the field and discussing with others practical ways to implement evidence-based practice for the benefit of all students.
 When not working, Dr. O enjoys spending time with his wife, their children, and pets.

-Andrea Arguello is a Learning Specialist and the Special Education Department Chair in her 7th year teaching at Alameda International.
+Andrea Arguello is an Assistant Principal who provides administrative guidance and oversight to the Bright MINDS Program.
+In her 8th year at Alameda International, her background includes teaching as a Learning Specialist and serving as the Special Education Department Chair.
 She has a Bachelor's Degree in Special Education with an endorsement in Secondary Education from the Metropolitan State University of Denver and a Master's Degree in Educational Leadership and Policy Studies from the University of Denver.
 Additionally, Andrea is highly qualified in English Language Arts (7-12), Social Studies (7-12), Elementary Education (K-6), Special Ed Generalist (5-21), and Reading.
-She is excited to serve as the Bright MINDs Instructional Coach and has helped develop the Bright MINDS program from its inception.
+She is excited to provide administrative guidance and oversight to the Bright MINDS Program, as well as continuing to serve as its Instructional Coach, and has helped develop the Bright MINDS program from its inception.
 Andrea has a passion for teaching students how to read and realize their potential academically.
 Andrea grew up attending Jeffco schools and has made her home in the community.
 Outside of teaching, she enjoys reading, golf and spending time with her family.